nacitar/nightreign-relic-build-generator/README.md

 This utility is used to find combinations of your relics which can be equipped together in order to make a desirable build.

+# WARNING - Parser Limitation
+When using this tool, it should only be used to access a save file that since the last time the save was loaded hasn't had any relics sold in-game.
+Due to the way the inventory is parsed by this tool, data for relics that have been sold can incorrectly be parsed as if they are relics in your collection.

+This is easily addressed by reloading your save before using this tool, and will likely be fixed in a future release if I can find a way to avoid it.

 # How It Works
 Your relics are determined by parsing your save file.
 What constitutes a "good" build, though, is decided by the user via a simple json file that